stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 from the church only through a narrow secret passage in the north wall, and in whose chambers some singular and terrible things were discovered.
 The croaking organ was there, as well as a vast arched chapel with wooden benches and a strangely figured altar.
-The walls were lined with small cells, in seventeen of which&mdash;hideous to relate&mdash;solitary prisoners in a state of complete idiocy were found chained, including four mothers with infants of disturbingly strange appearance.
+The walls were lined with small cells, in seventeen of which--hideous to relate--solitary prisoners in a state of complete idiocy were found chained, including four mothers with infants of disturbingly strange appearance.
 These infants died soon after exposure to the light; a circumstance which the doctors thought rather merciful.
-Nobody but Malone, among those who inspected them, remembered the sombre question of old Delrio:   &ldquo;An sint unquam daemones incubi et succubae, et an ex tali congressu proles nasci queat?&rdquo;
+Nobody but Malone, among those who inspected them, remembered the sombre question of old Delrio:    "An sint unquam daemones incubi et succubae, et an ex tali congressu proles nasci queat? "

   Before the canals were filled up they were thoroughly dredged, and yielded forth a sensational array of sawed and split bones of all sizes.
 The kidnapping epidemic, very